 And what can they see or not?
 Again, this varies from country to country, but checks are most likely to be contracted to 3rd parties, often bundled with other searches, such as for criminal records, certifications, licenses etc.

-Also, it’s very unlikely that they’ll see an actual score, since they’re not extending any line of credit.
-Lenders will see an actual score or information related to ability to pay, employers will usually see a reference listing information such as judgements, orders, liens, bankruptcy or disqualifications.
+Also, it’s very unlikely that they’ll see an actual score since they’re not extending any line of credit.
+Lenders will see an actual score or information related to the ability to pay, employers will usually see a reference listing information such as judgements, orders, liens, bankruptcy or disqualifications.

 In the U.S. the difference between the 3-digit score and a report is marginal but hiring managers are looking for how much credit you have – and use -and to see if you are habitually a late payer.
 Whether you agree or disagree on whether this is ethically correct or fair to not separate work and personal lives to this extent, they are likely investigating to see if you are a disorganised individual or not.